Smoked Sugar

 Key Ingredients

 Sugar: I’ve used coarse decorating sugar, brown sugar, and granulated sugar for this recipe.
-Granulated sugar due to it’s versatility, it has a balanced sweetness but neutral flavor, ensuring it enhances the sweetness without influencing flavors too dramatically.
-Using this type of sugar ensure that we can impart a sweet smokiness to our recipes without adding other flavors.
+Granulated sugar is my go-to because it's neutral, versatile, and absorbs smoke evenly without adding competing flavors.
+Using this type of sugar ensures that we can impart a sweet smokiness to our recipes without adding other flavors.

 Avoid powdered sugars, as your pellet grill has a convection fan which can blow the sugar around and make a mess or cause a safety issue.